martimolanes/Iot-Stuff/README.md

 ### Structure Explanation

-#### 1. influx-db
+#### 1. influx-grafana

-Contains the docker-compose file to run the database for the architectures amd64 and arm64v8.
+Contains the docker-compose file to run the influxdb and grafana.
+Contains Configurations for InfluxDB via environment variables.

 #### 2. mqtt-broker